-West Virginia became the fifth state in the US to offer sports betting on Aug.
+Online gambling became legal in West Virginia when the state began to offer sports betting on Aug.
 30. Even though the launch has been a success, a recent joint hearing in the West Virginia legislature revealed that many issues remain.

 These revelations came during a meeting of the Joint Committee on Finance.
 In the meeting, West Virginia Lottery Acting Director Doug Buffington struggled to answer several pointed questions from legislators.